volatiletech/sqlboiler/README.md

 ##### Inflections

 With inflections, you can control the rules sqlboiler uses to generates singular/plural variants.
-This is useful if a certain word or suffix is used multiple times and you do not wnat to create aliases for every instance.
+This is useful if a certain word or suffix is used multiple times and you do not want to create aliases for every instance.

 ```toml
 [inflections.plural]